NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Rulebooks/Rage of Elements/Ifrit Shuyookh.md

     desc: " (fire) When the ifrit Grabs or restrains a creature, that creature takes 4d6 fire damage, and takes 4d6 fire damage at the end of each of its turns until freed."

   - name: "[[Bestiary Ability Glossary/Change Shape|Change Shape]]"
     desc: "`pf2:1` (arcane,concentrate,polymorph) The shuyookh transforms into a Small or Medium fire elemental or reptile, such as a snake.
-This doesn't affect the shuyookh's statistics, but it could change the damage type of their Strikes."
+This doesn't affect the shuyookh's statistics, but it could change the damage type of their Strikes.\n\nThe monster changes its shape indefinitely.
+It can use this action again to return to its natural shape or adopt a new shape.
+Unless otherwise noted, a monster cannot use Change Shape to appear as a specific individual.
+Using Change Shape counts as creating a disguise for the [[Actions/Impersonate|Impersonate]] use of Deception.
+The monster's transformation automatically defeats Perception DCs to determine whether the creature is a member of the ancestry or creature type into which it transformed, and it gains a +4 status bonus to its Deception DC to prevent others from seeing through its disguise.
+Change Shape abilities specify what shapes the monster can adopt.
+The monster doesn't gain any special abilities of the new shape, only its physical form.
+For example, in each shape, it replaces its normal Speeds and Strikes, and might potentially change its senses or size.
+Any changes are listed in its stat block."

   - name: "Combat Grab"
     desc: "`pf2:1`  **Requirements** The ifrit shuyookh has a hand free\n* * *\n\n**Effect** The shuyookh makes a melee Strike.
 If the Strike hits, the target is [[Conditions/Grabbed|Grabbed]] in the shuyookh's free hand."